View the Hilltopper

 The Indianapolis Public Library and its digitization partner, IUPUI University Library, are happy to present this digital collection of Howe High School materials from the Indianapolis Special Collections

-Room of the Indianapolis Public Library and the Thomas Carr Howe High School Alumni Association published here with the generous funding of The Library Fund, a fund of The Indianapolis Foundation.
+Room of the Indianapolis Public Library, the Thomas Carr Howe High School Alumni Association, and the Irvington Historical Society published here with the generous funding of The Library Fund, a fund of The Indianapolis Foundation.